08

 Before heading towards the actual discussion about asynchronous data management, buffers, and execution trees, it is better to learn about the terminology, Traffic Management, first.
-If you have traveled to a metropolitan area or areliving in a big city, ever wondered how the traffic management system works in large areas?
+If you have traveled to a metropolitan area or are living in a big city, ever wondered how the traffic management system works in large areas?
 It is just marvelous how traffic lights are managed and coordinated.

 Today, you can travel to different areas within minutes or hours because of the efficiency of the traffic management system.
 So, the objective of designing a good management system is reducing congestion and redirecting traffic to less moving areas.
-Let us come around the SSIS now, where the SSIS engine works similar to a traffic management system of a metropolitan area.
+And to gain more perfection in managing data you can also pursue MSBI Certification Training.
+Attaining this certification will help you grab a good salary package among all candidates.

 The objective of the SSIS tool is to extract, load, and transform the data into some meaningful content.
 Under the basic architecture of SSIS, there are a total of five components available: